It's not every day that Disney makes a billion dollar mistake.

 At once, Disney began a desperate effort to stock the underbuilt and underfunded park with more to do, adding attractions for families and thrillseekers alike, hosting special events and celebrations, and trying in vain to lure the resort's loyal and local guests to give California Adventure another try.

 Even just a few years after opening, it must've been clear to Disney executives (under the new leadership of CEO Bob Iger) that California Adventure was a serious problem... and worse, the park was simply broken at its foundation.
-The hip, edgy, modern tone meant to be the park's calling card was instead its catastrophe.
+The hip, edgy, modern tone meant to be the park's calling card was instead its fundamental flaw.
 While those new E-Tickets added to the park might bolster it temporarily, they were Band-Aids on a broken bone.
 To make California Adventure's fix stick, it needed a new start.
 From scratch.
+Something no one ever imagined.

 In 2007, Disney executives did something they'd never done before: they admitted defeat.
 Waving the white flag, Disney CEO Bob Iger announced that Disney California Adventure would soon undergo an unprecedented and unbeleivable transformation.
 The $600 million park would recieve $1.2 billion in redevelopment.
 Sure, in effectively tripling the park's investment, it would recieve new rides and shows and attractions.
 But more importantly, it would recieve a new foundation.